dunfermlinewest/dunfermlinewest.github.io/online.md

 <b>Not sure which link to click?</b> Don't worry they will both take you to the live stream.
 Facebook is a bit easier to join in the chat and Youtube is a bit more robust.

-On the first and third Sunday at 2pm we like to join together for a chat with a cup of tea.
+Every Wednesday at 7.30pm we gather together on Zoom for a "Natter and Cuppa".
 To join in simply follow the video meeting or telephone meeting details in our stay connected document.

 <a href='https://dunfermlinewest.org/assets/files/dwbc-stay-connected.v6.pdf' class='btn btn-xl btn-primary mt-4' target='_blank'>View our latest stay connected document</a>